hyperledger-archives/composer-tools/packages/composer-wallet-redis/README.md

 ## Usage

 The steps below assume that you have an application or playground, or rest server for Hyperledger Composer that wish to use.
-Also it assumes you are familar with NPM, and the card concept in the Composer
+Also it assumes you are familar with NPM, and the basic workings of Hyperledger Composer.

 ### *Step 1*